 16. Princie Manweera (Sri Lanka) Retired physician, pediatrician with masters in public health, who worked for UN in the division of refugees and in health education for underserved clinic populations.

-17. Suzanne Arms (USA) Speaker, educator, photojournalist, activist and author of books and films on pregnancy, birth, mothering, adoption & breastfeeding.
+17. Suzanne Arms (USA) Roundtable facilitator and coordinator.
+Speaker, educator, photojournalist, activist and author of books and films on pregnancy, birth, mothering, adoption & breastfeeding.
 Founder/Director of Birthing The Future®.

 18. Wendy Kline (USA) Historian and university professor focused on the history of birth and mother-baby practices and their impact on health of individuals, families and society.

 19. Carmen Gray (USA) – Onsite coordinator, artist and home-schooling mother

 20. Rachel Bell (USA) – Nurse with masters degrees in biology and business administration